mportizlunyov/ITHelpdesk_Job_Projects/README.md

 All of these are under the UW-Madison Apache Software License.

 To see the original projects in the official IT Chem Help Desk GitLab, please visit [https://git.doit.wisc.edu/chemistryithelpdesk](https://git.doit.wisc.edu/chemistryithelpdesk)

+If you are internal (have a *wisc.edu* email address), you can see the internal version of these projects.